-Fresh sustainable herbs are the best…this is what we do.
+Fresh sustainable herbs are the best

 Loving to learn new things and “doing it right” has brought me to some great techniques and associations.
 At MSGU “Home Grown” I learned the newest research on sustainable growing that goes beyond organic to responsible community based agriculture.
 You’ll see us at the Clark Fork Market and the Missoula Valley Winter Market along with many other Home Grown growers year round in Missoula, MT.